 Trends

-Trend data is captured in the RTU using analog events, using deviation settings as configured in the site E Configurator (.rtu) file.
+Trend data is captured in the RTU using analog events.
+Analog events can be triggered using deviation settings as configured in the site E Configurator (.rtu) file, or by RTU logic. (see section 5.3 Analog Trend Data Logging.)

 An operator is able to view trends for various points (where they have been configured) by clicking the equipment icon(s) on the schematic page, or clicking the point(s) in the points list, and then selecting “Trend Points” from the menu displayed when right clicking the “Functions” button on the schematic.